agiantwhale/cognitive-mapping-agent/readme.md

 An implementation of [Cognitive Mapping and Planning for Visual Navigation (S. Gupta *et al*, CVPR 2017)](https://arxiv.org/pdf/1702.03920.pdf) neural network architecture.

 ## DEPRECATED.
 The author of the package has given up on reinforcement learning research 🤯
 **Be warned. *I did not succeed in replicating results in a continuous environment (such as DeepMind Lab).*** Regardless, if you would like to take a stab at this model, the `multiprocdmlab` package is available [here](https://github.com/umrobotslang/lab/tree/b118e72f2b3c413b105ba9a34a3883b0936a9ac8).
+I cannot provide support on this repository.

 ## Description